Enzo-548/adportfolio/README.md

 # adportfolio

-This repository is dedicated to showing off html5 ads that ive built.
+This repository is dedicated to featuring the html5 ads that ive built.

 ## How to Download, Setup, and Run the Project Locally